FREE MENTAL HEALTH ASSESSMENT. start here

 Some hormonal medications include:

 • Gonadotropin-releasing hormone (GnRH) agonists.
-GnRH agonists, such as leuprolide, stop your ovaries from producing estrogen and progesterone.
-While this can be a huge help for PMDD symptoms, it also temporarily puts you into menopause, which can cause PMDD-like symptoms, including anxiety, depression and trouble concentrating.
+GnRH agonists like leuprolide stop the ovaries from producing estrogen and progesterone.
+While this can be a huge help for PMDD symptoms, it also temporarily puts you into menopause, which can cause PMDD-like symptoms, including anxiety, depression, and trouble concentrating.

 Antidepressants